 Neal passed away in 1926, and Clara remarried William L. Sherwood.
 As a result of this marriage, Eddie also had two step-brothers and two step-sisters.
 His enlistment record indicates he worked at farming.

 Service Time: Eddie entered the Army on April 7, 1941, at the Jacksonville Army Airfield, Jacksonville, Florida.
 He was evantually assigned to the 608th Tank Destroyer Battalion.
 The unit was formed at Fort Jackson, South Carolina, and trained there until moving to Camp Atterbury, Indiana, on June 9, 1943.
 Training continued but on December 20, 1943, the unit was de-activated and all of the personnel were transferred to different tank destroyer units.
 On December 28, two hundred and thirty three 608th men arrived at the 607th Tank Destroyer Battalion, stationed at Camp Cooke, California.
-Corporal Scott was assigned to the 3rd Platoon of Company B. At that time, the unit was stationed in Sunnyvale, California.
-The unit also trained at Camp San Luis Obispo, Camp Cooke and the Desert Training Center in California, along with Camp Hood in Texas.
+Corporal Scott was assigned to the 3rd Platoon of Company B. The unit also trained at Camp San Luis Obispo, and the Desert Training Center in California, along with Camp Hood in Texas.

 They shipped out from the U.S., arriving at Liverpool, England, on April 21, 1944.
 Disembarking at Utah Beach, Normandy, France, June 17-23, with towed 3” anti-tank guns, they were soon supporting the advance on Cherbourg and fought along the Seves River in July.
 They participated in the drive to Le Mans and the envelopment of the Falaise Pocket in August.